Event schedule

 25km Competitors – MUST READ

 There is no parking or access to the start at Twin Hills View Lookout.
-All competitors must catch the shuttle bus from Cullinane Street.
+All competitors must catch the shuttle bus from Noosa District Sport Complex.

-Bus departure times are from 6.15am – 6.50am (if buses are full before the designated time they will depart).
+Bus departure times commence from 6.15am (if buses are full before the designated time they will depart).
 DO NOT MISS THE BUS.

 DROP Bags (50km, 80km & 100KM runners only)

-Bags should be in the accepted style (Insulated Square Shopping Bags and clearly numbered, named and labelled CP2 or CP4).CP2 drop bags will be available for collection from 3pm at Tewantin State School.
-CP4 drop bags will be available on Sunday 9am-12pm at Tewantin State School.
+Bags should be in the accepted style (Insulated Square Shopping Bags and clearly numbered, named and labelled CP2 or CP4).CP2 drop bags will be available for collection from 3pm at Noosa District Sport Complex.
+CP4 drop bags will be available on Sunday 9am-12pm at Noosa District Sport Complex.

 Checkpoints and Medical / Aid Stations

-There will be a total of 5 Checkpoints on the 80km and 100km course, 3 checkpoints in the 50km course, 1 checkpoint in 30km & 25km and 1 checkpoint on the 15km course.
+There will be a total of 6 Checkpoints on the 100km course, 5 Checkpoints on the 80km course, 3 Checkpoints on the 50km course and 1 checkpoint on the 30km, 25km and 15km courses.

-At each checkpoint there will be water and electrolyte and a range of fruit and snacks (there will be no food at Checkpoint 1).
-Each checkpoint will have a First Aid person to attend to any athlete issues.
+At each checkpoint there will be water, Tailwind Nutrition and a range of fruit and snacks (there will be no food at Checkpoint 1).

 There will be rubbish bins provided however all athletes are expected to take all their rubbish with them.